The Geometry and Calculus of Losses: Loss Functions

-Expressing loss-theoretic quantities in terms of $[\cdot,\cdot]_S^\wedge$ and hence $G_S^\wedge$ may also be conceptually valuable, but we defer further investigation of this.
+Expressing loss-theoretic quantities in terms of $\llangle \cdot,\cdot\rrangle_S$ and hence $\widehat{G}_S$ may also be conceptually valuable, but we defer further investigation of this.
 The normalisation that naturally arises in \eqref{eq:anti-semi-inner-product-S} has not, to our knowledge, arisen previously.
+This does suggest that Riemannian geometry, the traditional foundation of ``information geometry'' \citep{Amari:2016aa}, is not quite the right fit for the geometry of losses, and we instead need the richer, locally Minkowskian \citep{Chern:1996aa}, notion of Finslerian geometry \citep{Rund:1959aa}.